The Prevent Defense

 This is a pretty basic tutorial on crisis and disaster planning and management, but it should show you that 1) crisis planning is an important part of your overall business plan and 2), not having a plan can cripple or even kill your business, especially a small business.

 Want to know more about crisis planning and business continuity?
 Check out our online disaster planner.
-We also have it in a free printable form, “When Trouble Strikes: A Crisis Planner for Business” These crisis guides were written specifically with Washington’s small businesses in mind and provide you with proven tools you need to do your own crisis planning and mitigation.
+We also have it in a free printable form, “When Trouble Strikes: A Crisis Planner for Business.”
+These crisis guides were written specifically with Washington’s small businesses in mind and provide you with proven tools you need to do your own crisis planning and mitigation.